July 20th 2021

-Long known for its strict detoxification plan, food chewing techniques and internal Epsom Salts, the Viva Mayr Clinic in Austria has been known as the world’s ultimate body purification centre.
-Facialist Teresa Tarmey visited with her friend and GTG writer, nutritional therapist Rosemary Ferguson.
-Here she kept a diary
+Long known for its strict detoxification plan, food chewing techniques and internal Epsom Salts, the Viva Mayr Clinic in Austria has been touted as the world’s ultimate body purification centre with Samantha Cameron recently revealing she's a fan.
+Facialist Teresa Tarmey and nutritional therapist Rosemary Ferguson visited the famous clinic and here Teresa shares her diary with us...

 When I say it changed my life, I’m not exaggerating.
 I had suffered with adult acne for many years and aside from being a skin specialist, I went from pillar to post, from one specialist to the next, never finding the right solution.
 I knew that most skin problems come from the inside and I’d tried so many different diets and cleanses, but I'd also damaged my gut with awful antibiotics.
 Being a facialist, my skin means everything to me, and I was told that my gut contained nasty parasites from all the antibiotics and candida.